Building an SQL Query

 image

-• Right-click on the DB object > Check All to check all column checkboxes in the table and add them to the SQL query.
+• Right-click on the DB object > Check All to check all checkboxes of all columns in the table and add them to the SELECT statement.

 image